kingaa/sbied/prep/advance.md

 	[The full installation instructions are here: follow them carefully!](https://kingaa.github.io/sbied/prep/)

-	Once you are finished, please fill out [this online form](https://docs.google.com/forms/d/1mPYOdqjCS2V3E80uLww8IZxJIKuvnTmcaAcHJgQtO48) to give me information about your computing system.
+	Once you are finished, please fill out [this online form](https://forms.gle/NygBzhUzewTk7XBb6) to give us information about your computing system.

 <div class="nb">
 In previous years, some students have come to the workshop, only to find that they cannot use their laptops because they have not followed the instructions carefully.